ethereum/kohaku/packages/security/README.md

   - [ ] Contract freshness - Check if a contract is recently deployed.
   - [ ] Contract source verification - Check if a contract's source code is verified on Etherscan or similar services.

+- Drainers
+  - [ ] DNS freshess - check if the DNS record was recently changed.

 - Tokens
   - [ ] Approval Management -
     - [ ] Flag unlimited approvals